ndavidson7/ride-a-long/README.md

 # Ride-A-Long
 Ride sharing web app designed by and for college students.
 Carpool with your classmates!

 Written with simple HTML, CSS (some custom, some bootstrap), JavaScript (some vanilla, some jQuery), and PHP.
 Makes use of a SQL database.
-To try it out, import db.sql into your DBMS, modify classes/Config.php to use your new database's connection parameters, and host however you prefer.
-For local development, I used XAMPP's Apache and MySQL.

 ## Preview
 ### Sign in